CFP: A Philosophy of Resistance

 Religion and resistance.

 The edited volume will be released in the summer of 2026, printed and distributed through Awatum Press.
-Contributors will receive a copy of the book and an equal amount of any literary award, equating 50% of full award, split between the chosen contributors.
+UK editions will be distributed through Lightning Source's traditional press distribution (no POD).
+Contributors will receive an author copy of the book and acknowledgement in press releases.

 Format